TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 emoose for cracking lua in fpks jRavens for testing
-Topher for the great mod manager Snakebite
+Topher for the great mod manager Snakebite rikimtasu for Chinese translation
+All the mod users on nexus for trying the mod and bug reports

 Preperation/insurance:
 Back up your save files for safety